donn/SSCO/Readme.md

 # Stupid Simple CPP Opts
-A disgusting yet effective single header for commandline option processing in C++.
+A disgusting yet effective tiny library for commandline option processing in C++.

 ## Why?
-Getopt doesn't allow you to put options after arguments.
-I think that requirement is kinda archaic.
-Also, getopt-long isn't portable, meaning that you're expected to just forget about long arguments on the BSDs and macOS.
-Oh, and on those platforms, you have to use the traditional UNIX flags-first paradigm- `program input -o output` is invalid for example.
+The UNIX standard getopt doesn't allow you to put options after arguments.
+The GNU `getopt` extensions are not portable, and the BSDs/macOS don't even allow you to have long flags or put flags after arguments.
+This has resulted in a number of bugs with building cross-platform scripts based on C++ programs.

 ## How?
 Requires a C++17-compliant compiler.
 It makes frequent use of the language's features, including optionals, vectors, maps, lambdas, all that fun stuff.
 It is very much intended for modern C++ commandline tools and not for embedded systems that might require an older compiler version.